 We have used a limited number of equivalences over dependency relations.
-An obvious next step is to expand this set with equivalences derived automatically from the parsed corpus (i.e. as in Lin and Pantel (2001)).
+An obvious next step is to expand this set with equivalences derived automatically from the parsed corpus (i.e. as in [15]).
 The syntactic techniques we employ operate exclusively on individual sentences.
 In the future, we hope to extend this to techniques which operate on the paragraph level by integrating, among others, a component for coreference resolution.
-Finally, we want to explore the possibility of using dependency relations to boost the performance of the IR-engine, i.e. as in Cui et al. (2005).
+In the near future, we also hope to be able to use dependency relations to boost the performance of IR [16].